Unveiling the Best Dogs for Autism

 Role of Autism Service Dogs

-As of 2022, there are 64 non-profit organizations accredited by Assistance Dog International worldwide that place service dogs specifically for autism.
+As of 2022, there were 64 non-profit organizations accredited by Assistance Dog International worldwide that place service dogs specifically for autism.
 These organizations provide specialized training for dogs to perform tasks that directly assist individuals with disabilities, including autism [4].

 Top Breeds for Autism Assistance